 Why is the studio heated?

 The safe environment of a heated room allows the muscles, ligaments and joints to stretch deep without causing injury (also aids the healing of existing injuries).
-It detoxifies the body by opening the skins pores to let out the toxins in sweat; thins the blood to clear the circulatory system; and increases the heart rate for a great cardiovascular workout.
+It detoxifies the body by opening the skins pores to let out the toxins in sweat; opens the blood vessels to clear the circulatory system; and increases the heart rate for a great cardiovascular workout.

 Do I have to be flexible?